-A grammar-based mutator following a general MLIR grammar is unlikely to produce Listing~\ref{lst:combine-context} because the grammar does not include operation semantics defined by MLIR dialects.
-For any given operation, the generic MLIR grammar only specifies that the syntax of an operation must have a name (e.g. \texttt{comb.sub}), 0 or more return values, arguments and attributes, and a type signature.
+A grammar-based mutator following a base MLIR grammar is unlikely to produce Listing~\ref{lst:combine-context} because the grammar does not include operation semantics defined by different dialects.
+For any given operation, the generic MLIR grammar only specifies that the syntax of an operation must have a name (e.g. \texttt{comb.sub}), zero or more return values, arguments and attributes, and a type signature.
 Therefore, a grammar-based fuzzer generating a \texttt{comb.add} operation would be unaware of the signature of the operation as defined by the \texttt{comb} dialect.
-Specifically, without a grammar for the dialect, the fuzzer would be unaware of the associations between variables and their types, e.g. \texttt{\%arg0}, \texttt{\%0} has the type \texttt{i4}, and operation-specific signature such as \texttt{comb.add} having exactly two input values and one return value.
+Without a refined grammar for each dialect, the fuzzer would be unaware of the associations between variables and their types, e.g. \texttt{\%arg0}, \texttt{\%0} with type \texttt{i4}, and \texttt{comb.add} having exactly two input values and one return value.

 Another common grammar-based mutation strategy is to recombine the \textit{fragments} of existing tests with other test cases.
 To illustrate, \texttt{comb.sub} at line 4 of the recipient program $P_r$ in Listing \ref{lst:recipient-ex} is replaced with \texttt{comb.add} from line 4 of the donor program $P_d$ in Listing \ref{lst:donor-ex}, producing the mutated test in Listing \ref{lst:combine-basic}.
 However, after the replacement, the values and types of the \texttt{comb.add} operation are inconsistent with its new surrounding context.
 The resulting test will be rejected early by the compiler as it violates the def-use constraint, since the value \texttt{\%c1} was not defined before it was used.
-Inferring such semantic constraints (often Turing-complete) is challenging as discussed in previous works~\cite{aschermann2019nautilus} \cite{wang2019superion} \cite{steinhofel2022input}.
+Inferring such semantic constraints (often Turing-complete) is challenging as discussed in prior work~\cite{aschermann2019nautilus} \cite{wang2019superion} \cite{steinhofel2022input}.